Time Series Data Augmentation for Deep Learning: A Survey: Discussion for Future Opportunities

 \subsection{Augmentation in Time-Frequency Domain}

 As discussed in Section~\ref{sec:tf_domain}, so far there are only limited studies of time series data augmentation methods based on STFT in the time-frequency domain.
 Besides STFT, wavelet transform and its variants including continuous wavelet transform (CWT) and discrete wavelet transform (DWT), are another family of adaptive time–frequency domain analysis methods to characterize time-varying properties of time series.
 Compared to STFT, they can handle non-stationary time series and non-Gaussian noises more effectively and robustly.

-Among many wavelet transform variants, maximum overlap discrete wavelet transform (MODWT) is especially attractive for time series analysis~\cite{percival2000wavelet,WenRobustPeriod20} due to the following advantages: 1) more computationally efficient compared to CWT; 2) ability to handle any time series length; 3) increased resolution at coarser scales compared with DWT.
+Among many wavelet transform variants, maximum overlap discrete wavelet transform (MODWT) is especially attractive for time series analysis~\cite{percival2000wavelet,WenRobustPeriod20} due to the following advantages: 1) more computationally efficiency compared to CWT; 2) ability to handle any time series length; 3) increased resolution at coarser scales compared with DWT.
 MODWT based surrogate time series have been proposed in~\cite{PhysRevE06_WIAAFT}, where wavelet iterative amplitude adjusted Fourier transform (WIAAFT) is designed by combining the iterative amplitude adjusted Fourier transform (IAAFT) scheme to each level of MODWT coefficients.
 In contrast to IAAFT, WIAAFT does not assume sationarity and can roughly maintain the shape of the original data in terms of the temporal evolution.
-Besides WIAAFT, we can also consider to perturb both amplitude spectrum and phase spectrum as~\cite{jingkun20_TAD} at each level of MODWT coefficients as a data augmentation scheme.
-It would be an interesting future direction to investigate how to exploit MODWT for an effective time-frequency domain based time series data augmentation in deep neural networks.
+Besides WIAAFT, we can also consider the perturbation of both amplitude spectrum and phase spectrum as~\cite{jingkun20_TAD} at each level of MODWT coefficients as a data augmentation scheme.